Isomorphism within Naive Type Theory

-The notion of isomorphism in mathematics seems related to the notion of an application programming interface (API) in computer software.
+Unlike classical set theory, a type theoretic foundation for mathematics imposes strict grammatical constraints on the well formed expressions.
+These grammatical constraints are central to the concept of isomorphism.
+Isomorphism is related to the notion of an application programming interface (API) in computer software.
 An API specifies what information and behavior an object provides.
 Two different implementations can produce identical behavior when interaction is restricted to that allowed by the API.
-For example, textbooks on real analysis typically start from axioms involving multiplication, addition, and ordering.
+For example textbooks on real analysis typically start from axioms involving multiplication, addition, and ordering.
 Addition, multiplication and ordering define an abstract interface --- the well-formed statements about real numbers are limited to those that can be defined in terms of the operations of the interface.
-We can implement real numbers in different ways --- as Dedekind cuts or Cauchy sequences.
-However, these different implementations provide identical behavior as viewed through the interface --- the different implementations are isomorphic as ordered fields.
-The axioms of real analysis specify the reals up to isomorphism for ordered fields.
-The second order Peano axioms similarly specify the structure of the natural numbers up to isomorphism.
+The real numbers can be implemented as either Dedekind cuts or as Cauchy sequences.
+However, these implementations provide the same behavior as viewed through the allowed interface --- the two different implementations (or representations) are isomorphic as ordered fields.
+Grammatical well-formedness restricts access to a particular interface.